roxanageambasu/roxanageambasu.github.io/01-research.md

 needs to be controlled so that information can be shared efficiently, with strong semantic guarantees, and securely across multiple applications.
 To this end, we are building <i>Synapse</i>, an easy-to-use, strong-semantics, secure Web programming framework for large-scale, data-driven Web service integrations.
+Our initial efforts into the programming aspects for the data exchange are described in our [EuroSys 2015 paper]({{
+  site.baseurl }}/publications/eurosys2015synapse.pdf).
 This project is in collaboration with Prof.
 [Jason Nieh](http://www.cs.columbia.edu/~nieh/) from Columbia.

 * **vTube: An Interactive Repository of Executable Content for Long-term Content Preservation.**